Cast iron pans are a great addition to any kitchen. Their durability and versatility make them perfect for a variety of cooking methods.

 Doing so will help remove any bacteria that might be present on the pan’s surface.

-Finally, avoid cooking acidic foods – acidic foods like tomatoes and citrus fruits will react with the metal of the skillet and cause the food to become bitter tasting.
+Finally, avoid cooking acidic foods – acidic foods like tomatoes and citrus fruits will react with the metal of the skillet and cause the food to taste bitter.

 Cast iron pans are an excellent choice for anyone who wants to cook healthy meals.
 They are non-stick, meaning that you don’t need to use any oil or butter when cooking.